 For contingencies in ACCs, Victor5 is designed with the highest safety and comfort standards.
 Similar to modern ATC consoles, it displays the target with position linked to its label, which includes callsign, flight level, selected flight level from mode-S, ground speed, and destination or exit point.
 Other relevant fields such as type of aircraft and Mach number can easily be added.
 A 1-minute speed vector completes the target information.
 A lower bar is accessible via an external mouse, but it can also be tapped directly when using a touch screen.
 This bar includes zoom in/out (“pinch to zoom” gesture available on a touch screen), flight level filters, and tools to measure the distance between any two flights and the quality of the received data.
 Additionally, Victor5 comes with a solid short-term conflict alert (STCA) that provides visual alerts to air traffic controllers.
 This STCA includes the current distance between the flights involved, a prediction of the crossing distance, time to the minima, and identification of the first aircraft in the crossing to facilitate separation by vectoring.
 The STCA is configurable to the needs of the ACC and can be paired with an automatic MTCD for longer distances, if required.

-Our Medium-Term Conflict Detection process can identify potential flight conflicts at a rate of 50,000 flight pairs per minute, updating in real-time with more than 12,000 flight statuses of non-conflicting flights per minute.
+Our Medium-Term Conflict Detection process can identify potential flight conflicts at a rate of 50,000 flight pairs comparisons per minute, updating in real-time with more than 12,000 flight statuses of non-conflicting flights per minute.
 This computational capability contributes to the platform data lake, which is capable of identifying air traffic controllers’ instructions and evaluating the workload of every sector in real-time.

-This computational power allows the development of a variety of use cases that could cover everything from batch training to real-time data processing, all of them using the same data structures.
+This algorithmic power allows the development of a variety of use cases that could cover everything from batch training to real-time data processing, all of them using the same data structures.
 Some of the use cases currently under development are: